 Forschungsinteressen/Research Interests Human-Computer Interaction; Design; Computer Supported Cooperative Work; Ubiquitous Computing; Health IT.

-Topic areas include people/design perspectives on: selfcare, health and wellbeing; reflection, motivation and social-emotional life skills; sustainability; community building and active engagement for older people; social interaction and collaboration; smart cities to live in.
-I also host a podcast series called 'Changing Academic Life'
+Topic areas include people/design perspectives on: selfcare, health and wellbeing; reflection, motivation and social-emotional life skills; sustainability; community building and active engagement for older people; social interaction and collaboration; values in computing; smart cities to live in.

 - Tel: +43-1-58801-187-35